Which languages are easiest -- and most difficult -- for native English speakers to learn?

 Cantonese/Mandarin (2,200 hours each)

-One of the challenges of learning Mandarin is learning all of the characters.
+One of the challenges of mastering Mandarin is learning all of the characters.

 AFP Contributor/AFP/AFP via Getty Images